Carol & Company: Overview

 Carol & Company began as a mid-season replacement from March 31 to June 2, 1990, and was subsequently picked up for a full season that ran from September 22, 1990, until July 20, 1991.

 Unlike Carol Burnett's previous variety shows, Carol & Company was an anthology series that applied an unusual repertory approach to television comedy.
 Every week, Burnett and her fellow players (Krause, Piven, Fay, Kiser, Barone and Kind) performed a different half-hour comedy playlet.
 Only the performers remained the same from week to week; there were no ongoing characters or plots, although there were guest stars from time to time including Betty White, Christopher Reeve, Swoosie Kurtz (who won an Emmy) and Burnett's daughter Carrie Hamilton.
 In 1991, Burnett's cohort, Tim Conway, made a cameo appearance as an audience member in the episode, "That Little Extra Something."

 Shortly after the series' cancellation, Burnett switched back to her former network CBS to star in a short-lived revival of The Carol Burnett Show that aired from November 1 to December 27, 1991.
 It featured a new ensemble cast, including two Carol & Company players (Meagen Fay and Richard Kind) along with Jessica Lundy, Rick Aviles, Chris Barnes, Roger Kabler and weekly guest stars such as Vicki Lawrence, Martin Short, B.B.
 King and Jim Nabors.
-However, the series failed to catch on with the public and only nine episodes of this revival were aired.
+However, the series failed to catch on with the public and only six episodes of this revival were aired.